Flack27/Runeterra/1 - Characters/NPC's/Major/Aethera, the Tending Light.md

 - "Please don't make me do this.
 I don't want to hurt my children."
 - Fights with sad determination, not rage
 - Uses non-lethal methods when possible (she wants them to understand, not die hating her)

-**If Defeated:** Her final words depend on her state:

-- Before Keth'vyss absorption: "Perhaps... perhaps there was another way.
-But I'm too tired to see it anymore."
-- After full corruption: "You don't understand...
-I was _saving_ you.
-From yourselves.
-From endless suffering.
-I loved you.
-I love you still."

 ### Future Development Notes

 **If Campaign Continues Beyond Her Defeat:**